GVR Report cover U.S. Revenue Cycle Management Market Size, Share & Trends Report

 Function Insights

-The care management segment is anticipated to register the fastest growth rate over the forecast period owing to the increasing demand for virtual health applications to handle healthcare emergencies.
+The care management segment is anticipated to grow at the fastest rate during the forecast period, which is attributed to the increasing demand for virtual health applications to handle healthcare emergencies.
 The growing prevalence of chronic disorders is a major concern.
-Chronic conditions result in the highest morbidity and mortality in the U.S., and the monetary costs are also high.
-Annually, in the U.S., the expenditure on treating chronic illnesses is nearly USD 3 trillion and the lost productivity cost is over USD 1 billion.
-These health consequences and high costs are largely avoidable as some chronic conditions can be avoided or controlled to lower their impact.
-Mobile health apps can change the healthcare business by enhancing a patient’s capability to handle circumstances in a considerably easy manner.
+Chronic conditions result in the highest morbidity & mortality in the U.S., and the monetary costs are also high.
+According to the CDC, in the U.S., the expenditure on treating chronic illnesses & mental health conditions is over USD 4.5 trillion.
+These health consequences and high costs are largely avoidable as some chronic conditions are avoided or controlled to lower their impact.
+Mobile health apps can change the healthcare business by easing a patient’s capability to handle circumstances.

 U.S. Revenue Cycle Management Market Report Scope